LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/HelloWorld.rst

 If your solution passes the grading requirements, you will see a green check mark near your latest commit.

 .. figure:: figures/github-passing-commit.png
-   :alt: Image showing a GitHub repo with a passing commit.
+   :alt: A GitHub repo with a passing commit.

    The latest commit message on this assignment is "removed a comma from my solution".
 The green check to the right of the message indicates that the solution passed.